Best Hybrid Mattress for Side Sleepers

 The Zoma Hybrid Mattress starts with a breathable cover that wicks away moisture.
 This ventilated fabric is soft and stretchy, flexing easily under pressure and allowing body heat to escape.

 The top layer contains 2 inches of gel memory foam, which absorbs and dissipates body heat.
 You won’t wake up feeling hot or experience uncomfortable night sweats.
-This layer also has zoned support.

 The 2-inch Reactiv™ transition foam cushions your body from the innerspring support layer.
 Reactiv™’s high elasticity adjusts to shifting weight and prevents the body from sinking too deeply.
 Reactiv™ also enhances the contouring properties of the gel memory foam comfort layer.